Agency contact information:

 License information application forms are available on the MN Dept. of Labor and Industry (DLI) website, Construction Codes and Licensing Division (CCLD), Residential Building Contractors section at Roofer license application and instructions and Surety bond forms.

-The following must be submitted for a roofers license:
+The following must be submitted for a residential roofer license:

 - The license fee is $220.
 Note: Fees cannot be prorated for licenses issued for a portion of the license period.
 The fee is the same no matter when a license is obtained during the license period.